skylight-hq/skylight.digital/pages/brand/outreach/design_guidance.md

 When creating Skylight assets for marketing and communications purposes, we have a few guidelines that we’d like you to follow.

-1. Lead with primary blue in designatterns adds personality to the images.
+1. Lead with primary blue in design patterns adds personality to the images.
 1. Headlines use sentence case in Franklin Libre Semibold.
 1. “Tech” elements, like buttons, are set in Roboto Mono.
 {: .list--circle }